Caution: This website includes images and names of deceased people that may cause distress to Aboriginal and Torres Strait Islander peoples.

 The Art of Science: Baudin's Voyagers 1800–1804

-See exquisite illustrations of Australian animals and marine life, as well as striking portraits of Aboriginal people, rare documents and hand-drawn maps from Nicolas Baudin’s expedition to Australia.
-Discover the ambitions behind this lavishly funded French voyage and experience a captivating fusion of art and science.
+This exhibition featured illustrations of Australian animals and marine life, as well as striking portraits of Aboriginal people, rare documents and hand-drawn maps from Nicolas Baudin’s expedition to Australia.
+It was on show at the National Museum of Australia from 30 March to 24 June 2018.

-Bring the paintings on show in the exhibition to life!
-Download the free Art of Science at the NMA app and look for the eye icon at the Museum.
+Bring paintings from the expedition to life!
+Download the free Art of Science at the NMA app.

 About the expedition

 Baudin's expedition embodied the Enlightenment’s hunger for knowledge.
 National Museum curator Cheryl Crilly wrote for The Museum magazine about the remarkable works created by Baudin’s artists, Charles-Alexandre Lesueur and Nicolas-Martin Petit, and what they reveal about the sense of wonder that this strange ‘new’ world inspired.

 Banner image: Jellyfish Cassiopea andromeda (detail), by Charles-Alexandre Lesueur, 1804–07.
 Museum of Natural History, Le Havre

 The National Museum of Australia is an approved borrowing institution under the Government's Protection of Cultural Objects on Loan Scheme.